ruhaansaiyad/Team-7-AVC-Project/README.md

 ## Install Guide

+## Instructions for installation specific for Windows 10 (Unfinished):

+1. From https://www.sfml-dev.org/download/sfml/2.5.1/, download the correct SFML library and MingGW builds corresponding to your Operating System version if you haven’t already and extract to folder in directory (C:).
+- For 64-bits systems: download ‘MinGW Builds 7.3.0 (64-bit)’ and ‘GCC 7.3.0 MinGW (SEH) - 64-bit’.
+- For 32-bits systems: download ‘MinGW Builds 7.3.0 (32-bit)’ and ‘GCC 7.3.0 MinGW (DW2) - 32-bit’.
+2. To set up MinGW, in the Windows search bar, enter ‘Edit the system environment variables’ and click it.
+In the ‘Advanced’ tab, click ‘Environment Variables’, select the ‘Path’ variable and click ‘Edit’.
+Click ‘New’ and copy the directory address of the folder stored in (C:) or type ‘C:\x86_64-7.3.0-release-posix-seh-rt_v5-rev0’ and press ‘OK’.

 ## Windows:
 - Download SFML version GCC 7.3.0 MinGW (SEH) - 64-bit found [here](https://www.sfml-dev.org/download/sfml/2.5.1/)
 - Extract the files to C:/SFML